 - Once the chocolate is fully melted, remove from heat.
 Dip the fig bars in the melted chocolate and set on a sheet of parchment paper to dry.

 - Drizzle any extra chocolate over the bars and top with flaked sea salt (optional).

 *Any variety of dried figs will work.
 Be sure to remove stems before processing.

-Keywords: fig bars, chocolate covered fig bars, turkish figs, no bake desserts, vegan candy bars, paleo dessert, egg free
+Keywords: chocolate covered fig bars, vegan fig bars, paleo fig bars, chocolate covered fig bars, turkish figs, no bake desserts, vegan candy bars, paleo dessert, egg free